sfu-db/reprowd/operator.md

 ---
 layout: site
-title: CrowdData Operator API
+title: Operators API
 ---
 # Operators API
+{% include toc.md %}

-### reprowd.operators.crowddata module
+## reprowd.operators.crowddata module
 ### class reprowd.operators.crowddata.CrowdData(object_list, table_name, crowdcontext)

 * A CrowdData is the basic abstraction in Reprowd.
 It treats crowdsourcing as a process of manipulating a tabular dataset.
 For example, collecting results from the crowd is considered as adding a new column result to the data.